emilk/eon/README.md

 }
 ```

+Con is a strict superset of JSON.

+The library is rather forgiving with what it accepts as input, but the output is strict.

 ## Why another config format?
 There is no format that has both of the following properties:
 * Hierarchy using {} and [] like JSON.
 Rules out YAML and TOML.